 There simply aren’t a lot of good performing lenses within the sub-20mm focal range, and until the new Samyang XP/Rokinon SP 14mm f2.4 and Sigma 14mm f/1.8 DG HSM Art models were announced, this lens, released in 2012, was about as good as it got for ultra wide-angle lengths.

-Overall its performance is similar to the old Samyang/Rokinon/Bower 14mm f/2.8, but is of notably better build quality, and gets better chromatic aberration ratings.
-Aberrations are well controlled and better than almost all other lenses at this focal length, but isn’t quite as good at controlling sagittal astigmatism as the Samyang/Rokinon/Bower 14mm in my opinion.
+Overall its performance is similar to the old Samyang/Rokinon/Bower 14mm f/2.8, but is of notably better build quality, gets better chromatic aberration ratings, and is much sharper.
+Aberrations are well controlled and better than almost all other lenses at this focal length, but isn’t quite as good at controlling sagittal astigmatism as the various Samyang/Rokinon/Bower 14mm options in my opinion.
 You’ll also have to weigh the slightly better overall performance against its high cost (about $2,297).
 That’s why relatively few night sky photographers choose this lens over the other prime or zoom alternatives.
 However, as of September 2016 this lens has been discontinued and replaced with a comparable, more expensive ($2,699) model in the Milvus line-up so you might be able to find this classic version for a better price before supplies run out.

 In addition, this lens doesn’t transmit light very well (but is similar to the Samyang/Rokinon/Bower 14mm f/2.8 in that regard), requiring the use of either longer exposures or higher ISO settings.
 The lens data on the new Milvus version doesn’t appear to perform any better in this regard.
 But, other alternatives that transmit more light wide-open (e.g. Canon EF 14mm f/2.8L II USM) don’t exhibit the low coma and low astigmatism that this Zeiss lens does.
 Finally, with large 95mm threads, using filters will take a big bite out of your piggy-bank if you need to use them for other work.

-Within the sub-24mm full-frame sensor prime lens class, as of mid-2017 I rank this as the 4th best performing ultra-wide angle lens for star photography, and the best in terms of build quality.
+Within the sub-24mm full-frame sensor prime lens class, as of early-2018 I rank this as the 4th or 5th best performing ultra-wide angle lens for star photography, but without doubt the best in terms of build quality.

 Once the new Milvus 15mm and 18mm f/2.8 models have been more thoroughly tested I’ll update this post, but in all likelihood I do expect they’ll perform as well or better than this now discontinued model.